 Get to know all about Jackson College.
 Familiarize yourself with our campuses so you can know your way around and take advantage of the opportunities available.
 Get to know your faculty; they can be your most valuable resource.
-Visit them during office hours, ask them questions from your classes, get to know a little about them.
 Also, take time to get to know some of your fellow students, who can offer friendship, study opportunities, or a helping hand.

-I invite you to start your journey today by visiting any Jackson College location.
+I invite you to start your journey now by visiting any College location.
 Our caring staff can assist you in applying for college, understanding financial aid options, choosing a career field and registering for classes.
-Speak to one of our enrollment services staff to schedule a visit to campus, take a tour, listen in on a class, and attend a college activity.
+Speak to one of our Student Success Navigators to schedule a visit to campus, take a tour, listen in on a class, and attend a college activity.